sasa1977/fsm/README.md

 |> BasicFsm.run
 |> BasicFsm.run

-# You can query fsm for its state:
+# you can query fsm for its state:
 BasicFsm.new
 |> BasicFsm.run
 |> BasicFsm.state